tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 Unc' Billy Possum and Jenny Skunk, facing each other among the Black Shadows close by a hole that led under Farmer Brown's henhouse, chuckled as each thought of what had brought the other there.
-It is queer how a like thought often brings people together.
-Unc' Billy had the same longing in his stomach that Jenny Skunk had, and Jenny Skunk had the same thing on his mind that Unc' Billy had.
+It is strange how a like thought often brings people together.
+Unc' Billy had the same longing in his stomach that Jenny Skunk had, and Jenny Skunk had the same thing on her mind that Unc' Billy had.
 More than this, it was the second time that day that they had met.
 They had met in the morning in the Green Forest and now they had met again among the Black Shadows of the evening at Farmer Brown's henhouse.
 And it was all on account of